 ICDs do not make you feel better.
-Some patients might get devices with other features that can make them feel better.
-You should talk with your doctor about these devices.
+They help prevent sudden cardiac death.
+Some patients might get an ICD that also helps pace the heart that can make them feel better.
+You should talk with your doctor about the differences between these devices

 What are the risks of getting an ICD?
+CUREDA